PabloSGN/TuMags_Reduction_Pipeline/README.md

 <ins>Calibration obsering modes:</ins>

-Calibration observing modes are more flexible than science observing modes nd can be confugured to match the observations.
+Calibration observing modes are more flexible than science observing modes and can be configured to match the observations.
 For a detailed description of each calibration OM see [Calibration OMs guide](Documents/Calibration_oms_guide.md)

 ### Observation Counters

 The **observation counter** (OC) is a field in the [images' header](Documents/Image_header.md) that identifies the observation mode corresponding to the image.
 All images of a specific observation mode share the same OC.
 The counter goes from 0 to 255 and then cycles.

-Usually observations are identified with this field in [TuMag's Logbook](Documents/TuMagCompass.csv).
+Usually observations are identified with this field in [TuMag's Logbook](Documents/TuMags%20Logsheet%20-%20Timelines%20detailed.csv).

 ## Contributing

-SPG team.
-more people.

-And Julian.
+IAA-SPG team and Julian.

-## License
-GPL 3.0?